-Mark Dunlop is a senior lecturer in computer science at The University of Strathclyde in Glasgow, Scotland, UK, EU.
+Mark Dunlop is a senior lecturer in computer science at The University of Strathclyde in Glasgow, Scotland, UK.
 His research focuses on usability of mobile systems including mobile text entry, visualisation, sensor driven interaction and evaluation of mobiles.
 He's increasingly interested in use of mobiles to support wellbeing and health.
 His teaching is mainly in human computer interaction (HCI) and mobile/internet programming technologies.
 Prior to joining Strathclyde, Mark was a senior researcher at Risø Danish National Laboratory (now part of DTU) and a lecturer at Glasgow University.
 He completed his PhD in Multimedia Information Retrieval at Glasgow in 1991.

 Mobile and wearable systems, such as smartphones, tablets and smartwatches, pose new challenges for interactive system design and consequent evaluation: they have limited input/output facilities, are often used outside a standard work/task environment, have the potential to be used by an unusually wide spectrum of the population, are equiped with a wide range of sensors and are inherently mobile and personal - thus creating an exciting design space with signficant evaluation challenges.

 Mark's research on mobiles spans the activities of the Data Analytics, Software Systems, and Interaction Research Group (which he leads) and the Digital Health and Wellbeing Group .
 He is a founding member of the International Steering Committee of MobileHCI and past chair and secretary.
 He has also been a subcommittee chair for ACM CHI and is on the editorial boards for Personal and Ubiquitous Computing and International Journal of Mobile Human Computer Interaction.